nomanmridha/Superstore-data-Analysis/README.md

 ![Git](https://img.shields.io/badge/Git-F05032?style=for-the-badge&logo=git&logoColor=white)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

+# 🎯 Project Overview

+This project transforms the **Superstore retail dataset** into a complete **Business Intelligence and Advanced Analytics Dashboard**.
 **Superstore Sales Analytics** is an end-to-end Python project that analyzes a large retail dataset to uncover business insights, forecast demand, and segment customers for targeted strategy.
 This project was completed as part of the **Advanced Analytics** course and delivers an interactive **Dash dashboard** that enables stakeholders to explore trends, evaluate forecast performance, and profile customer segments.

+The objective was to:

+- Build a dynamic decision-support dashboard
+- Forecast future sales and validate model performance
+- Evaluate forecast KPIs across business segments
+- Segment customers using RFM + clustering
+- Generate actionable business insights

 ---